 If you struggle with persistent bacne, make sure you follow these guidelines for your workout:

-When you’re trying to heal cystic breakouts on your back, the last thing you want to do is irritate and inflame those tender blemishes.
+When you’re trying to heal those cystic breakouts on your back, the last thing you need is more irritation or inflammation.

-If possible, wear loose, breathable clothes and choose bags that won’t constantly rub up against your back!
+If possible, wear loose, breathable clothes and choose accessories that won’t constantly rub up against your back.

-Seriously, though, our bedding can be a hotbed (sorry) of dirt and bacteria.
-That’s why it’s so vital to clean it regularly, especially if you have a problem with your skin.
+A bedding can be a hotbed (sorry) of dirt and bacteria.
+It’s vital to clean it regularly, especially if you have a problem with your skin.

-In the fight against acne, a lot of attention is given to washing pillowcases.
-Rightfully so!
+Washing your pillowcases is a step in the right direction.
 Even if you cleanse before bed each night (which you should), pillowcases can quickly collect oil, skin cells, bacteria, and makeup.

 Why would you want to press your freshly washed face against that?

-So yes, clean pillowcases are a must.
-But if you get body breakouts like cystic bacne, it’s also important to regularly wash your sheets.
+And if you get body breakouts like cystic bacne, it’s equally important to wash your sheets.

-Sheets collect the same nasty build-up as your pillow and can deposit that build-up right back onto your acne-prone skin, undoing all your efforts to clean and heal breakouts.
+Sheets collect the same nasty build-up as your pillow and then redeposit it onto your acne-prone body, undoing all your efforts to clean and heal breakouts.

 Break the cycle!
 Wash your sheets!

 Pro tip: Try fragrance-free detergents and fabric softeners.
-Remember, artificial scents can contribute to skin irritation!
+Artificial scents can contribute to skin irritation.

 As you try new products and lifestyle changes to heal your cystic breakouts, the most essential tip of all is to treat yourself kindly.

-But no matter what, know that you are beautiful and worthy!
+No matter what, you are already beautiful and worthy! xx